Entrainment in Resolved, Dry Thermals: Thermal Tracking Algorithm

 Next we calculate the horizontal midpoint of the thermal.
 We define the midpoint using the vertical velocity.
 At each height, we define $x_m$ by \Beq x_m = \frac{\sum_{w>0} x w}{\sum_{w>0} w}, \Eeq and similarly for $y_m$.
 We then pick the vertical height which maximizes $\sum_{w>0} w$.
 The horizontal midpoint of the thermal is then the $(x_m,y_m)$ at this height. \note{Using a mass-weighting yields a similar midpoint.}

-We define the thermal's vertical velocity $w_{\rm top}$ by fitting $z_{\rm ct}$ using equation~\ref{eqn:z_ct fit}, and then taking the time derivative.
-We then calculate the azimuthal average of the vertical velocity, $w_{\rm axi} = w $ at every vertical height.
+We then calculate the azimuthal average of the vertical velocity at every vertical height.
 To do this, we define a radial grid which has the same grid spacing as the $x$ or $y$ grids, but only extends from $r=0$ to $r=5$.
 To calculate $w_{\rm axi}(r,z)$, we take the average of $w$ in azimuthal rings of width $\Delta r$ centered around $r+\Delta r/2$.

 Once we have $w_{\rm axi}(r,z)$, we can calculate the Stokes stream-function $\psi$ satisfying Eqn. \eqnref{eqn:streamfunction}.
 We do this using Dedalus \citep{burns2016}.
 First we (spectrally) interpolate $w_{\rm axi}(r,z)$ onto a Chebyshev grid in the radial direction.
 Then we solve the linear boundary value problem, \Beq \partial_r\psi = 2\pi r \left(w_{\rm axi} -w_{\rm top}\right), \Eeq with the boundary condition $\psi(r=0)=0$.